Using marketing ROI to do more with less

 “Is my marketing campaign doing what it’s supposed to?”
 It’s a constant question for both marketers and their budget-crunching bosses.
 That’s why businesses of all sizes invest the tools and time into calculating marketing return on investment (ROI).
 An ROI analysis can tell you how much new growth is attributed to marketing and which campaigns are most responsible.
 With the turbulence of the market over the past year, businesses in every sector need each dollar they spend to be doing the most possible.
 Marketing ROI helps to tighten the screws and create campaigns that have a real, lasting impact.

 Because buy cycles can last months, or even years, in some sectors, it can take an extended period of time to calculate an accurate ROI.
 The results, however, are worth the wait.
-ROI doesn’t just help businesses to analyze past campaigns, but take actionable steps toward better ones in the future.
+ROI metrics don’t just help businesses to analyze past campaigns, but take actionable steps toward better ones in the future.
 Over multiple campaigns, you should be able to track improvements and optimize your marketing strategy and spend.

 Ensuring your marketing money is being well spent is especially important in the post-COVID-19 economy.
 Globally, ad spend decreased by an astonishing $63.4 billion in 2020.
 That translates to a lot of difficult conversations and scrapped campaigns.
 Businesses need the marketing materials they do release to go the distance.
 The “new normal” has also altered the way many sectors make their sales — including continuing the shift from in-person to online.
 Some tried and true marketing strategies may not be as effective as they were even a year ago.